vbenso/incubator-nuttx-rmt/Documentation/reference/os/time_clock.rst

    greater power consumption.

 **Tickless OS**.
-The so-called *Tickless OS* provides one solution to issue.
+The so-called *Tickless OS* provides one solution to this issue.
 The basic concept here is that the periodic, timer interrupt is eliminated and replaced with a one-shot, interval timer.
 It becomes event driven instead of polled: The default system timer is a polled design.
 On each interrupt, the NuttX